Blendify/blender-manual/blender_docs/manual/editors/graph_editor/fcurves/introduction.rst

 Direction of Time
 =================

-Although F-Curves are very similar to :ref:`curve-bezier`, there are some important differences.
+Although F-curves are very similar to :ref:`curve-bezier`, there are some important differences.

-For obvious reasons, a property represented by a Curve cannot have more than **one** value at a given time, hence:
+For obvious reasons, a property represented by a curve cannot have more than **one** value at a given time, hence:

 - When you move a control point ahead of a control point that was previously ahead of the point that you are moving, the two control points switch their order in the edited curve, to avoid that the curve goes back in time.
-- For the above reason, it is impossible to have a closed F-Curve.
+- For the above reason, it is impossible to have a closed F-curve.

 .. list-table:: Two control points switching: the curve cannot go back in time!